Maine Coon Joint Problems (Vet Approved)

 Symptoms include:

-Medications are prescribed by vets to reduce the pain and swelling.
+Vets prescribe medications to reduce pain and swelling.

 However, permanent treatment of osteoarthritis in Maine Coons is surgery in which the damaged surface of the joint is repaired or replaced by an artificial metal surface, usually titanium.